 Communicating Within Teams

-This module describes various communication methods of communication from the more traditional memos and progress reports to contemporary methods that make communication with geographically dispersed members or virtual teams possible.
-These include e-mail, teleconferencing, videoconferencing, web conferencing, computerized discussion groups and online meetings, groupware, and other types of collaborative software.
+This module describes various communication methods of communication that can be used to effectively communicate within teams.
+This module covers everything from the traditional methods of memos and progress reports to more contemporary methods like videoconferencing and group collaboration software that make communication with geographically dispersed members and virtual teams possible.

 Communication Strategies: Targeting Patients and Multiple Audiences

-The marketing department is responsible for developing and implementing effective marketing strategies for products and services, which are carried out in the marketplace by deploying a marketing mix of coordinated promotional and communications efforts.
-The marketing mix and how its elements are marshalled and coordinated is laid out in the marketing plan.
+The marketing department is responsible for developing and implementing effective strategies to market products and services.
+The marketing plan lays out a mix of coordinated promotional and communications efforts. and how those elements will be marshalled and coordinated.

-This module describes those marketing mix elements designed to reach and persuade patient/consumer target markets and those that target both patients and providers.
+This module describes those marketing mix elements designed to reach and persuade patient/consumer target markets and those that target both patients and providers, including direct mail, web-based and social media channels.

 Communication Strategies: Targeting Providers

-The marketing department is responsible for developing and implementing effective marketing strategies for products and services, which are carried out in the marketplace by deploying a marketing mix of coordinated promotional and communications efforts.
-The marketing mix - and how its elements are marshalled and coordinated - is laid out in the marketing plan.
+The marketing department is responsible for developing and implementing effective strategies to market products and services.
+The marketing plan lays out a mix of coordinated promotional and communications efforts. and how those elements will be marshalled and coordinated.
 Based on the plan's research and situational analysis, the department sets objectives, and establishes a strategy, including the tactical decisions of how best to use the marketing mix elements.

 This module describes those elements of the marketing mix that are designed to reach and persuade prescriber/provider target markets.